Kenneth732/Kenneth732/README.md

 ## About Me

-- 💻 Proficient in Frontend technologies like React.js, Next.js, HTML5, CSS3, Tailwind CSS, and Bootstrap.
+- 💻 Proficient in Frontend technologies like React.js, Next.js, HTML5, CSS3, JavaScript, TypeScript, Tailwind CSS, and Bootstrap.
 - 🛠️ Experienced in Backend development using Django, Flask, and Ruby on Rails.
 - 📊 Skilled in working with databases including SQL and SQLAlchemy.